Second Chance Law in Effect Jan. 1, 2015

 Additional statutes, regulations & opinions may apply to your specific situation.

-Expungement Law is Changing
+Minnesota Expungement Law

-MINNESOTA EXPUNGEMENT LAW IS CHANGING!
+MINNESOTA EXPUNGEMENT LAW HAS CHANGED.

 Source: Council on Crime and Justice